Your Guide to Diabetes: Type 1 and Type 2

 - When You’re Away from Home

-- When There's an Emergency or Natural Disaster
+- When an Emergency or a Natural Disaster Happens

 When You’re Sick

 Having a cold, the flu, or an infection can raise your blood glucose levels.
 Being sick puts stress on your body.
 Your body releases hormones to deal with the stress and to fight the sickness.
 Higher hormone levels can also cause high blood glucose levels.
 You should have a plan for managing your diabetes when you’re sick.
 The first step is to talk with your health care team and write down